simonpacis/WriteLater/README.md

 will be replaced with the contents of Background.md.

-Both of the first three lines will not be included in your output document.
+Both of the first two lines will not be included in your output document.

 ## Recursion